dangirsh/libjulia.el/README.md

 Tests run in a separate Emacs process in "batch" mode (so no new Emacs frame will appear).

-From the top-level directory of this repo, run:
+From the top-level directory of this repository, run:

     make test